singelmamma/MammalAPI-GruppB/Documentation/API Frågor&Svar.md

 	}
 ]
 ```

 **/mammal/byfamilyname/<familyName>			GET**

+Returns all mammals in a given family by name

 **/mammal/byfamilyid/<familyId>				GET**

-Returns all mammals in a given family
+Returns all mammals in a given family by id

 ```javascript
 [